Dave Ramsey Has a One Word Strategy for Big Roth Conversions and It Quietly Saves Retirees Six Figures in Lifetime Tax

 The variable that flips the answer

 Required minimum distributions start at age 73.
-On a $1.5 million traditional balance that has compounded through your 60s, the first-year RMD lands near $60,000 and grows from there.
-Add Social Security, a pension, and any portfolio income, and a couple in the 12% bracket at 65 can easily find themselves in the 24% or 32% bracket at 75.
+On a $1.5 million traditional balance that has compounded through your 60s, the first-year RMD lands near $60,000 and climbs from there.
+Add Social Security, a pension, and any portfolio income, and a couple sitting comfortably in the 12% bracket at 65 can easily find themselves in the 24% or 32% bracket at 75.
 That is the bracket creep Ramsey is warning about.

 What to do this week